 - 14 oz can (400 g) chopped tomatoes

-- 6 sprigs fresh thyme leaves removed, stalks discarded
+- 6 sprigs of fresh thyme leaves, stalks discarded

-- Prep: Gather and prepare your ingredients.
-You’ll need a casserole dish roughly 13 x 7 x 2.5 inches in size.
+- Prepare: Gather and prepare your ingredients.
+You'll need a casserole dish roughly 13 x 7 x 2.5 inches in size.

 - Sauté: Pour the olive oil into a large skillet or frying pan over a medium heat.
 Sauté the onions in the hot skillet until they start to soften ~ about 5 minutes.